-To find an available pantry or program, call 2-1-1 or use our online Food Locator The Food Bank does not distribute food directly to clients from its facilities in San Francisco and Marin.
+To find an available pantry or program, call 2-1-1 or use our online Food Locator.
+The Food Bank does not distribute food directly to participants from its warehouses in San Francisco and Marin.

 “Food insecurity” is a broader idea that describes the experience of not being able to obtain enough food on a regular basis.
 It might include feeling hungry, but also includes the stress, anxiety and worry of uncertainty.
 People experiencing food insecurity may be able to obtain enough by making sacrifices in other areas – like forgoing paying for needed medication – while others make their food ‘stretch’ by buying cheaper, unhealthier food or by eating smaller meals.
 But even if these actions are enough to avoid hunger, food insecurity takes a toll on physical health and overall well-being.

 Hunger frequently strikes the most vulnerable people in our communities.
-Children and seniors, in particular, are more likely to suffer the consequences of food insecurity.
+Historically, children and seniors in particular are more likely to suffer the consequences of food insecurity.

-Approximately 14 percent of people served by the SF-Marin Food Bank network of partner agencies are homeless.
+Approximately 5 percent of neighbors served by the San Francisco-Marin Food Bank network of partner agencies this year are unhoused.

 Anyone who considers themselves in need of food qualifies for assistance from Food Bank programs and pantries.
-It is important to us that anyone who experiences food insecurity be able to access food with dignity — without having to prove their income or household circumstances.
-Feelings of shame or embarrassment can prevent people from accessing our services; that is why most of our programs only require very basic information be shared by participants.
+It is important to us that anyone who is hungry be able to access food with dignity — without having to prove their income or household circumstances.
+Feelings of shame or embarrassment can prevent people from accessing our services; that is why most of our programs only require that very basic information be shared by participants.